J-2X: Testing

 Concept image of the J-2X engine.

 Test of the J-2X engine 'workhorse' gas generator.

 Cold Flow nozzle testing for the J2X program.

 The J-2X being tested at NASA's John C. Stennis Space Center in Hancock County, Mississippi.

 Program status

-In October 2013, it was reported that work on the J-2X would pause following development testing in 2014, due to funding limitations, an expected delayed need for the engine's capabilities for piloted missions to Mars, and selection of the RL10 powered Exploration Upper Stage for SLS.
+In October 2013, it was reported that work on the J-2X would pause following development testing in 2014, due to funding limitations, an expected delayed need for the engine's capabilities for piloted missions to Mars, and the potential better suitability of the RL10 powered Exploration Upper Stage for SLS.

 In September 2022, the components of the J-2X were put up for auction on GSA Auctions, likely confirming the cancellation of the program.

+In April 2026, with the cancellation of the Exploration Upper Stage, and barely any updates on the J-2X or EDS, it further solidifies the possibility of cancellation.